Skip to content

 csf is already at the latest version: v15.10

-If you want CSF to automatically update without performing a check first, use the command below.
-If a newer version is available, it will install it immediately without any prior notification.
+If you want CSF to update automatically without performing a check first, use the command below.
+If a newer version is available, it will install immediately without any prior notification.

 sudo csf -u